grafana/pyroscope/examples/language-sdk-instrumentation/rust/README.md

 ## Visualizing Diff Between Two Flame graphs

 While the difference _in this case_ is stark enough to see in the comparison view, sometimes the diff between the two flame graphs is better visualized with them overlayed over each other.
-Without changing any parameters, we can simply select the diff view tab and see the difference represented in a color-coded diff flame graph.
+Without changing any parameters, you can select the diff view tab and see the difference represented in a color-coded diff flame graph.

 ![Image](https://github.com/user-attachments/assets/97f6e51c-4211-4a0a-8f11-d2ee0402e396)